-Craniopharyngiomas are benign, partially cystic epithelial tumors.
+Craniopharyngiomas are benign, partially cystic epithelial tumors4.

 This tumor usually arises in the sellar region from remnants of Rathke’s pouch.